charmychancey/MazeRush/ProjectDocumentation.md

 Since the Input role was minimal in our project, I spent a lot of time all around in the other parts/roles in the project.

-See the "Assistance/Odds and Ends" heading for more details on my contributions.
+See the "Assistance/Odds and Ends" heading below for more details on my contributions.

 Supported input medium(s):
 - *Keyboard and mouse*